Tapering Strategies for Optimal Race Day Performance

 The Impact of Nutrition on Tapering

 Nutrition plays an essential role in ensuring optimal performance during tapering.
-With reduced training volume and intensity, it is crucial to adjust your diet to reduce the risk of ill effects on your body’s physiological systems.
+When training less, it’s important to adjust your diet to prevent negative effects on your body’s systems.

 Proper nutrition during tapering can also help to prevent injuries, increase muscle recovery, and boost the immune system.
 Nutrient-rich foods such as fruits, vegetables, lean proteins, and whole grains should be consumed adequately during the taper period.